it-innovation/sam/doc/graphing.rst

 imports are processed and then "access" is produced once the "final" imports have also been processed.

-.. function:: graphNode(?NodeId, ?Attributes)
+.. function:: graphNode(?Node, ?Attrs)

    Specify the GraphViz attributes for a node.
 For example::

      graphNode("store", "color=red").

-.. function:: graphEdge(?Source, ?Target, ?Attributes)
+.. function:: graphEdge(?Source, ?Target, ?Attrs)

    Specify that there is an edge from `Source` to `Target` with the given attributes.
 For example::

      graphEdge("user", "store", "style=dashed").

-.. function:: showInvocation(?Object, ?InvocationContext)
+.. function:: showInvocation(?Object, ?Invocation)

    Configuration setting that causes the access graph to show these invocations of Object explicitly on the graph.
 If false, these